Other Epistles: (Letters by men other than Paul)

 1 Peter

 John's first letter is largely focused around the theme of love.
 He addresses the love God has for us.
 He addresses the love we, as Christians, should have for God.
 He addresses the love we should not have towards the world and the things of the world.
-And he addresses the love we should have for each other.
+And he addresses the love we should have for each other.2 John

 John writes this letter and speaks of three people.
 Gaius, to whom the letter is addressed, is commended for his faith and works.
 Diotrephes is condemned for his pride.
-And Demetrius is stated as being praised by many.
+And Demetrius is stated as being praised by many.Jude

 This letter is written by Jude, apparently the Jude who was brother to Jesus.
 He writes warning of men who have entered among them and have been both living sinful lives and teaching sin.
-He then encourages the reader to persevere and remain faithful to Christ.
+He then encourages the reader to persevere and remain faithful to Christ.Revelation

 John writes this last book in the New Testament.
 It is the revelation of Christ, addressed to seven churches.
 Each of these churches is commended and/or condemned for their actions.
 The majority of the book is highly figurative, and deals with what is to come.
 It ends with several chapters on judgment and eternity.
-It is perhaps the most difficult of the books of the Bible to study, and is easily (and often) twisted.
+It is perhaps the most difficult of the books of the Bible to study, and is easily (and often) twisted.It is my hope that these very, very, very brief overviews of each book will help us in remembering where things are at in the Bible, and in how the Bible is organized.
+I realize that much has been left out, but nonetheless I hope it has been beneficial.

 Moreover, I hope that this will be used as preparation for reading through the Bible in a year, starting January 1.
 Beginning the week of Dec.
 28, I will be placing a weekly schedule for Bible reading on the back of this bulletin that I hope we can all follow.